-The mains connection is made via the green terminal block (TB1) using 'E' for earth/ground connection, either of the 'L' terminals for live positive connection and either of the 'N' terminals for live negative connection.

-The spare 'L', 'N' and 'E' terminals can be used for driving external controls or the bag dropper accessory.
+The mains connection is made via the green terminal block (TB1) using 'E' Terminal 1 for earth/ground connection and Terminal 3 'L' terminals for live 1/positive connection and Terminal 2 'N' terminals for live 2/negative connection.
+The spare "L","N", and "E" terminals can be used for driving external controls or the bag dropper accessory.

-The Voltage Selector Switch should be set to 240V AC or 120V ac as required.
-This is located just above the green terminal block (TB1).
+The Voltage Selector Switch should be set to 230V ac or 115V ac as required.
+This is located just above the green terminal block (TBI).